 So, what is Neymar’s biggest problem?

->

-> This leads us to our main discussion.
+This leads us to our main discussion.
 While many would blame this on his diving or faking tendencies, or his overly emotional personality, i.e. he cries too much too often, these are not real factors that has been holding him back.
 So, why have we not seen Neymar win the Ballon d’Or at least once?
 And, why is he still trailing behind Messi and Ronaldo after 8 years?
-Neymar’s biggest enemy that has halted his career from progressing further lives within himself, and they include his lack of emotional intelligence, immaturity, and failure to understand and prioritize his goals.
+The biggest enemy to Neymar’s career progression lives within himself, and they include his lack of emotional intelligence, immaturity, and failure to understand and prioritize his goals.

->

-> Neymar secured too much recognition and money too soon
+Neymar secured too much recognition and money too soon

 Although there is nothing new about calling a promising young talent the ‘next Pele’ or the ‘next Maradona’, people’s enthusiasm with a teenage Neymar was unlike anything we have seen involving an upcoming prospect before.

 - At the age of 17, Brazilian legends like Pele and Romario both reportedly urged for his inclusion to the Brazil Senior team (Azzoni, 2010).

 - He won the South American Footballer of the year at the age of 19, compared to the likes of Pele (32), Zico (24), and Socrates (29) who were older during their first acceptance.

 - He was transferred from Santos to Barcelona for a then record fee of 57.1 million Euro (40 million of which went to Neymar’s family) at the age of 21 (FC Barcelona, 2013).